sumeetpatil01/Sentiment-analysis/README.md

-To View the Model Follow the Google Colab Link Mentioned in the Description
 # Sentiment Analysis Project with Flask
+**🔗 To view the model, follow the Google Colab link in the description.**
 Overview
 This project implements a sentiment analysis web application using Flask.
 The application analyzes restaurant reviews to classify them as positive or negative sentiments using machine learning models.

 Features
 Web Application: Allows users to input restaurant reviews and get real-time sentiment analysis results.
 Machine Learning: Trained models (SVC, MultinomialNB) for sentiment classification.
-Visualization: Uses matplotlib for visualizing data insights.
+Visualization: Uses Matplotlib for visualizing data insights.
 Deployment: Easily deployable with Flask on local machines.
 Requirements
-Ensure you have Python 3.x installed on your system.
+Ensure you have Python 3. x installed on your system.
 Use pip to install the necessary Python libraries:

 bash
 Copy code